cakmakkur/sportscalendar/README.md

 During development, I decided to change a few of my initial data types of table columns to maintain consistency between entities and simplicity in my backend.

-I have occasionally referenced back to my earlier works to quickly remind me of a piece of syntax, like some certain configuration syntax/boilerplate code such as in .properties and .pom file, but also boilerplate code like for creating a context in react, reseting css defaults...
+I have occasionally referenced back to my earlier projects to quickly remind me of a piece of syntax, like some certain configuration syntax/boilerplate code such as in .properties and .pom file, but also boilerplate code like for creating a global context in react, reseting css defaults...